wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 3. Finally, we increment the counter by one each time the `DoSomething` method is called.

+If you're interested in learning more about the specific types of metrics, I recommend taking a look [at the OpenTelemetry documentation][OTEL_METRICS].

 To export metrics through OpenTelemetry, we need to write the following code in the startup of the application: